Can Chickens Eat Chocolate? A Guide on What Not to Feed Chickens

 Since you already do the whole business of feeding your chickens, you might as well do it grand style.

 And there’s this other thing.
 Whatever it is that you feed your chickens with, it will eventually go down the other end sometime.
-Poop trays from Chicken Coop Company are designed to simplify poop-cleaning chores for you.

-All you need to do is place them strategically under your chickens' roosting areas.
-When your chickens are done doing their business, you remove the poop trays, wash them and replace them.
+Chicken coop poop trays from Chicken Coop Company are designed to simplify poop-cleaning chores for you.
+All you need to do is place the chicken poop boards strategically under your chickens' roosting areas.
+When your chickens are done doing their business, you remove the chicken coop droppings trays, wash them, and replace them.
 It can’t get easier than that!

 The Bottom Line